ANPG Licensing Round Projection

 Areas in the shallow water offshore Kwanza Shelf and the Lower Congo Basin will also be offered later in 2021.
 PGS data covers most of the available opportunities.

-The Angola MegaSurvey in the Lower Congo Basin is a regional dataset that can be used to screen areas quickly ahead of the 2021 offshore License Round for future exploration.
+Our Angola MegaSurvey provides a regional dataset that can be used to rapidly screen areas for exploration ahead of 2021 offshore licensing.
 The MegaSurvey provides useful information on regional thickness trends, structural setting, depositional environments, and play fairways.
 Companies can high-grade areas for further exploration, including new acquisition and potential reprocessing.

 PGS has a number of MultiClient 3D datasets over Block 24 and 25, both of which are included in the 2025 Bid Round.
 These 3D datasets have been converted into a modern multi-azimuth 3D volume, providing broader bandwidth presalt illumination.